-We have audited the accompanying financial statements of the Tribal and Other Trust Funds managed by the U.S. Department of the Interior Bureau of Trust Funds Administration (BTFA), which comprise the statements of assets and trust fund balances - cash basis as of September 30, 2021 and 2020 and the related statements of changes in trust fund balances - cash basis for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of the Tribal and Other Trust Funds managed by the U.S. Department of the Interior Bureau of Trust Funds Administration (BTFA), which comprise the statements of assets and trust funds balances - cash basis as of September 30, 2022 and 2021, and the related statements of changes in trust fund balances - cash basis for the years then ended, and the related notes to the financial statements.